Pisa Travel Guide

-But after the Roman conquest of central Italy, they took a more hands-off approach with the proud Etruscans, granting them citizenship in 88BC to manage their own affairs in the newly created province of Tuscia (Tuscany).
-Pisa subsequently became an important naval base – historians aren’t sure exactly when the settlement was founded – and commercial port under Rome, remaining a significant port for centuries.
-It served as an important base for Roman naval expeditions against rival powers in Italy and the Mediterranean.
+But after the Roman conquest of central Italy, they took a more hands-off approach with the proud Etruscans, granting them citizenship in 88 BC to manage their affairs in the newly created province of Tuscia (Tuscany).
+Pisa subsequently became an important naval base – historians aren’t sure exactly when the settlement was founded – and a commercial port under Rome remained an important port for centuries.
+It was an essential base for Roman naval expeditions against rival powers in Italy and the Mediterranean.

 Gastronomy & Wine

 However, that is not to suggest that Pisans aren’t equally passionate about their fresh vegetables and surfeit of local non-meat produce.
-Pulses make a regular appearance on menus – minestra di fagioli (bean soup) and minestra di pane (bread and bean soup) are delicious and hearty, the epitome of local Tuscan cooking with fuss and faff omitted.
-Tuscany’s lush landscape grows all manner of vegetables and herbs to perfection, including tomatoes, wild fennel, black celery, red onions, artichokes and zucchini flowers, black cabbage, and chard.
-The list is almost endless, and so are the countless local recipes that make full use of this plentiful bounty.
-Other Pisan specialties include fresh pecorino (sheep’s milk cheese), zuppe di cavolo (cabbage soup), pan ficato (fig cake) and castagnaccio (chestnut-flour cake enriched by nuts).
+Pulses regularly appear on menus – minestra di Fagioli (bean soup) and minestra di pane (bread and bean soup) are delicious and hearty, the epitome of local Tuscan cooking with fuss and faff omitted.
+Tuscany’s lush landscape grows all manner of vegetables and herbs to perfection, including tomatoes, wild fennel, black celery, red onions, artichokes, zucchini flowers, black cabbage, and chard.
+The list is almost endless, as are the countless local recipes that fully use this plentiful bounty.
+Other Pisan specialties include fresh pecorino (sheep’s milk cheese), zuppe di cavolo (cabbage soup), pan ficato (fig cake), and castagnaccio (chestnut-flour cake enriched by nuts).

 One of Tuscany’s signature sights, the iconic Torre Pendente truly lives up the its billing, leaning 3.9 degrees off the vertical.
 The 56m-high tower took almost 200 years to build.
 Enjoying the view from the top is one of Italy’s obligatory experiences.

-Pisa’s magnificent 11th century Duomo with its striking cladding of green and cream marble was the blueprint for Romanesque churches throughout Tuscany.
-The elliptical dome, the first of its kind in Europe at the time, dates from 1380 and the gorgeous 24-carat gold decorations across the wooden ceiling is a legacy of Medici rule.
+Pisa’s magnificent 11th century Duomo, with its striking cladding of green and cream marble, was the blueprint for Romanesque churches throughout Tuscany.
+The elliptical dome, the first of its kind in Europe at the time, dates from 1380, and the gorgeous 24-carat gold decorations across the wooden ceiling is a legacy of Medici rule.